whoisdsmith/AI-MTHRFCKR/README.md

 ### 2023-03-27

-Here are the names and brief descriptions of the websites you provided in markdown list format:

 *   [AI Tools Directory](https://aitoolsdirectory.com/)  - A directory of AI tools and resources that helps you discover and compare various tools in different categories related to artificial intelligence.

 *   [Architect.io](https://www.architect.io/)  - Architect.io is a platform that helps you to easily create, deploy and manage applications in the cloud using Kubernetes.